lovepreetdhalla/Analyzing-Spotify-and-YouTube-Songs-Using-Python-MySQL/README.md

 #Use this final dataset and upload it on the provided database for performing analysis in  MySQL
 #To run this task click on the terminal and click on the run project
 ```
+# Module 2: Data Analysis using SQL

+* In this module, we worked on performing data analysis on the pre-processed data from the previous module and conducting Data Analysis using SQL.
+* We generated queries for given problem statements.
+We performed queries after making connection to phpmyadmin database server.

+## Task 1 : Write an SQL query to solve the given problem statement.

+* Which is the most viewed song track on youtube?
+## Task 2 : Write an SQL query to solve the given problem statement.

+* Which Song track is streamed most on Spotify?
+## Task 3 : Write an SQL query to solve the given problem statement.

+* EnergyLiveness ratio is one of the popular ways to measure the quality of a song, which are the top 5 songs that have the highest energyliveness ratio.
+## Task 4 : Write an SQL query to solve the given problem statement.

+* Let us assume a situation where an artist named Black Eyed Peas wants to analyze his songs.
+The artist wants to know which platform is capable of keeping his song track more engaged.
+To check this he assigns you this task and wants you to report to him where his song tracks are more played on. compare the platforms.
+## Task 5 : Write an SQL query to solve the given problem statement.

+* Gorillaz wants to know their most liked song on youtube.
+Report to them with their most liked song along with the Energy and Tempo of the song.

+## Task 6 : Write an SQL query to solve the given problem statement.

+* Which Album types are more prominent on Spotify?

+Task 7 : Write an SQL query to solve the given problem statement.

+Spotify's most loved song tracks are to be declared soon.
+Help Spotify choose the top 5 most streamed+youtube viewed song track.